Bringing 1Password's security to AI agents

 Research Insights

-We teamed up with the Browserbase team to conduct a research study with 6 of their customers to understand how they are using Browserbase and how they are currently handling credentials when using agentic AI.
+Marta, the research lead on this project and myself teamed up with the Browserbase team to conduct a research study with 6 of their customers to understand how they are using Browserbase and how they are currently handling credentials when using agentic AI.
 Three distinct personas emerged from the research:

 What we learned